shli1126/PCAKmeansMarketPredicting/README.md

 # PCAKmeansMarketPredicting
-Please refer to "COGS118B Kmeans PCA.pdf", this file contains detailed description of our project
+Please refer to "COGS118B Kmeans PCA.pdf", this file contains detailed description of our project.